Adolescent Resources

 3. Rubella: causes rash, fever and arthritis.

 It is recommended that all teens receive the Hepatitis A vaccine.
 This vaccine protects against Hepatitis A which is a serious liver disease.
-Hepatitis A can be spread from person to person or by eating or drinking contaminated food or water.
+Hepatitis A can be spread from person to person or by eating and drinking contaminated food or water.
 The vaccine is a series of two shots.

-It is recommended for all teens that have not had the chickenpox to receive this vaccine.
-Chickenpox is a common disease spread by person to person contact that causes rash, itching, fever and tiredness.
+It is recommended for all teens that have not had the chickenpox or did not receive the vaccine as a child to receive this vaccine.
+Chickenpox is a common disease that is spread from person to person contact and causes a rash, itching, fever, and tiredness.
 This vaccine is a series of two shots.